Anna Neagle: On the wane

 Neagle and Flynn reteamed for a second film, King's Rhapsody (1955), based on an Ivor Novello musical and also starring Patrice Wymore (Flynn's wife at the time).
 Although Neagle performed several musical numbers for the film, most of them were cut from the final release, leaving her with essentially a supporting role.
 Shot in Eastmancolor and CinemaScope with location work near Barcelona, Spain, King's Rhapsody was a major flop everywhere.
 Neagle's (and Flynn's) box-office appeal, it seemed, was fading.

 Neagle's last box-office hit was My Teenage Daughter (1956), which featured her as a mother trying to prevent her daughter (Sylvia Syms) from lapsing into juvenile delinquency.

 Neagle and Syms worked together again on No Time for Tears (1957), also starring Anthony Quayle and Flora Robson.
 As directed by Cyril Frankel, this was the first film for over 20 years where Neagle was directed by someone other than Herbert Wilcox.
 Set in a children's hospital, the film features Neagle as a matron dealing with the problems of the patients and the staff, notably a nurse (Syms) infatuated with one of the doctors (George Baker).

 With her husband, Neagle began producing films starring Frankie Vaughan, but these were out of touch with changing tastes, and lost money, resulting in Wilcox going heavily into debt.
-Neagle herself made her final film appearance in The Lady Is a Square (1959), also Wilcox's last film as director.
+Neagle herself made her final film appearance in The Lady Is a Square (1959), also Wilcox's second last film as director.

 Neagle was the subject of This Is Your Life on two occasions, in February 1958 when she was surprised by Eamonn Andrews at the BBC Television Theatre, and in March 1983, when Andrews surprised her at London's Royal National Hotel.